How to Measure Agency Value and Real Marketing ROI

 4. Attribute Revenue to Marketing Channels

-You need to know which efforts are driving sales.
-This is where you move from "marketing brought in $50,000" to "our Google Ads campaign for 'managed IT services Toronto' generated $35,000, and our SEO for that service page generated $15,000."
+Instead, you say, “Our Google Ads campaign for ‘managed IT services Toronto’ generated $35,000.”
+Our SEO for that service page generated $15,000.”

 What to Measure: The revenue generated from specific marketing channels (Organic Search, Paid Ads, Social Media, Email).